Last Updated on November 5, 2022 by Maryam Siddiqui

 Important things to consider

-It is important to note that the tax authority may request, during the first 5 years after granting the benefit, the documents that evidence that the professional really worked in the aforementioned profession during this period of the regime.
+It is important to note that the tax authority may request during the first 5 years after granting the benefit.
+These documents provide evidence that the professional really worked in the aforementioned profession during this period of the regime.

-That’s why it is recommended to keep all documents that prove the exercise of the professional activity.
+That’s why keeping all documents that prove the exercise of the professional activity is recommended.

-Failure to prove professional practice will result in the payment of the Income Tax at the normal rate throughout the period in which the person has benefited from the incentive (20% rate), and also the possibility of paying fine and interest.
+Failure to prove professional practice will result in the payment of the Income Tax at the standard rate throughout the period in which the person has benefited from the incentive (20% rate), and also the possibility of paying a fine and interest.

 Among the conditions for applying for this regime, it is important to mention that:

 - The profession developed by the applicant must correspond to the Portuguese Classification of Professions since there may be structural professions differences between countries.